PombertLab/3DFI/README.md

 -r (--rosetta)	RoseTTAFold installation directory
 ```

 Note that the e2e folding option is constrained by video RAM and requires a GPU with more than 8 Gb RAM to tackle large proteins.
 When out of memory, the 'RuntimeError: CUDA out of memory' will appear in the log/network.stderr file and the .pdb file will not be generated.
-The pyrosetta folding option is slower but not constrained by video RAM.
+The pyrosetta folding option is slower (CPU-bound) but not constrained by video RAM.

 #### Structural homology searches